boldare/xsolve-model-factory/README.md

 Implementing model factory
 --------------------------

-This bundle defines a simple interface for model factory that provides information about whether it supports given object (i.e. is able to produce model object appropriate for given object) and instantiate such model object.
+This library defines a simple interface for model factory that provides information about whether it supports given object (i.e. is able to produce model object appropriate for given object) and instantiate such model object.
 It also include convenient methods allowing to operate on multiple objects at